The Friend Zone Episode 18: Legacy

 Part 5 – 1978

-Patty was Lana’s best friend from before she met Allen.
+Tammy was Lana’s best friend from before she met Allen.
 The two women were inseparable.
-Patty and her husband often came over to Allen and Lana’s home on Saturday nights, along with Allen’s brother Chris and his wife Jane.
-Denise watched little Terry, Patty’s three boys and her cousin Ed while the adults played board games and drank.
-I don’t know how the affair started, but it started and not Lana, Denise, Patty’s husband or any of the children were the wiser.
+Tammy and her husband often came over to Allen and Lana’s home on Saturday nights, along with Allen’s brother Chris and his wife Jane.
+Denise watched little Terry, Tammy’s three boys and her cousin Ed while the adults played board games and drank.
+I don’t know how the affair started, but it started and not Lana, Denise, Tammy’s husband or any of the children were the wiser.

 Between the secrets and lies brought about by his infidelity, Lana’s unmotherly attitude toward his son, and his more and more abusive drinking, Allen began to unravel.